jbenninghoff/cluster-validation/pre-install/README.txt

 carefully to understand how a simple scripted install works.
 The script MUST be modified to work in an actual cluster deployment.

-Post install tests are RWSpeedTest, TestDFSIO and TeraSort.
-Scripts to run each are provided in the post-install folder.
+Post install tests are in the post-install folder.
+The primary tests are RWSpeedTest and TeraSort.
+Scripts to run each are provided in the folder.
 Read the scripts for additional info.
-A script to create a benchmarks volume (mkBMvol.sh) is provided as well as a script to generate the terabyte of data, runTeraGen.sh.  runTeraSort.sh needs to be tuned to each specific cluster.
+A script to create a benchmarks volume
+(mkBMvol.sh) is provided as well as a script to generate the terabyte of data, runTeraGen.sh.
+Be sure to create the benchmarks volume before running any of the post install benchmarks. runTeraSort.sh needs to be tuned to each specific cluster.
 Experiment with the -D options as needed.

 There is also a mapr-audit.sh script which can be run to provide an audit snapshot of the MapR configuration.
 The script is a useful set of example maprcli commands.
+There are also example install, upgrade and uninstall scripts.
+None of those will run without editing, so read the scripts carefully to understand how to edit them with site specific info.

+/John Benninghoff